 “Acharya’s refined sculptural firmness, complex gestural eloquence, subtle musical phrasing and articulate grace are enough to extend most ideas of masculinity…he connects virility to virtuoso delicacy…” -NY TIMES

 Acharya is recipient of the Aditya Vikram Birla Kalakiran Award and Ram Gopal Award from the Dance History Society of India.
 He was the first male Odissi dancer honored by the Sangeet Natak Akademi with the Ustad Bismillah Khan Yuva Puraskar Award.
-He is committed to reviving the Rudra-Magadhi dance style and writing a definitive volume for Odissi dancers with grammar, theory and history of Odissi.
+He is committed to reviving the Odra-Magadhi dance style and writing a definitive volume for Odissi dancers with grammar, theory and history of Odissi.

 Rahul Acharya photo by Sam Kumar photography